LoyolaChicagoCS/gradhandbook/source/assistantships.rst

 if funds are available for the next academic year, and if the students maintain their academic and work standards.

-The aim is to announce the awards in early May for Fall, and November for Spring.
+The aim is to announce the awards before April 15 for Fall, and November for Spring.

 If you miss these deadlines you may apply in your first semester or later as a *current* student.